 - Intellectual property: This mostly applies to technology or scientific companies, but if you have intellectual property that is proprietary to your business and crucial for your success, you should explain that in your product development section.

 - Sourcing and fulfilment: Do you rely on other vendors to provide your product or service?
 If so, be sure to make that clear when you’re writing a business plan.

 Step 6: Explain your marketing and sales plan.

 Next, you’ve given all the crucial details of your core product offering, the next step in learning how to write a business plan is explaining how you’ll sell and market your product or service to your consumers.

 Let’s start with the marketing side.
 How will you create customers and get them interested in your business?

 - Positioning: This is the first part of your marketing plan.
 It covers how you’re positioning your business and products.
 The way you position your brand determines how customers find and interact with you.
 State weather Are you a free service?
-Or the service that can guarantee quality?
+Or the service that can guarantee the quality?
 This is what makes you stand out against your competitors in a branding sense.
-This is the bed rock of every business plan and be bold enough to be dynamic.
+This is the bedrock of every business plan and is bold enough to be dynamic.

 - Promotion: Now that you’ve explained how you’ll uniquely position yourself, now explain where you’ll get the word out and how you’ll reach your customers.
 This stage involves any plans you have for packaging your product, advertising the product (online or in traditional media sources), or engaging in content marketing practices.